SEO for Birmingham businesses

 Sound good?
 Let’s get started.

-Picking a business for the guide
+Picking a business for the guide.

-Now, Jilabi’s got a good thing going for them.
 Their reviews are stellar, their food looks incredible, and they seem to be at the top of their game.

 So, I plugged their website into Semrush to see what’s happening under the hood.